POST AGREED-ORDER COMPLAINTS

 To be timely, the Post-Agreed Order Compliant Form must be received by the DOC or be post-marked by a United States Post Office within 180 days after you knew or should have known of the alleged unlawful conduct.

-Timely Signed and Notarized Post-Agreed Order Complaint Forms Should Be Sent to:
+Timely Signed and Notarized Post-Agreed Order Complaint Forms Should Be Sent to the Interim Director of Compliance:

 Chicago, IL 60602